trustpoliticsfear/trustpoliticsfear.github.io/bibliography.md

 -   16 March 2019, The Project, The most dishonest thing would be to say that I'm shocked, Waleed Aly
 -   16 March 2019, The Guardian, A letter to our leaders: as Australian Muslims we live in fear, please remember our pain, Anonymous
 -   16 March 2019, The New Arab, We told you the threat is white supremacy.
 You ignored us.
-Randa Abdel -Fattah
+Randa Abdel-Fattah
 -   17 March 2019, ABC Religion and Ethics Online, Christchurch: The price we pay for your freedom to hate, Tamana Daqiq
 -   17 March 2019, Overland, Today, we mourn.
-Tomorrow, we organise, Faisal Al -Asaad
+Tomorrow, we organise, Faisal Al-Asaad
 -   18 March 2019, Whimn, An open letter to our PM, Anam Javed
 -   18 March 2019, TRT World, Why is Islamophobia increasing in Western countries?, Tasneem Chopra
--   18 March 2019, ABC TV The Drum, Panel of Muslim women, Randa Abdel -Fattah, Sara Saleh, Hanan Dover, Diana El -Sayed, Lydia Shelly
+-   18 March 2019, ABC TV The Drum, Panel of Muslim women, Randa Abdel-Fattah, Sara Saleh, Hanan Dover, Diana El-Sayed, Lydia Shelly
 -   18 March 2019, Crikey, The call is coming from inside the house, Ruby Hamad
 -   18 March 2019, SBS Life, Why Islamic burial rites matter for Christchurch shooting victims, Amani Haydar
--   18 March 2019, Independent Australia, Christchurch and Muslim versus non -Muslim terrorism, Bilal Cleland
+-   18 March 2019, Independent Australia, Christchurch and Muslim versus non-Muslim terrorism, Bilal Cleland
 -   19 March 2019, Motabbalism, On Pain, Mohamad Tabbaa.
 -   19 March 2019, The Guardian, After the Christchurch massacre, how do we deal with the trauma and outrage?, Sara Mansour
 -   20 March 2019, ABC Religion and Ethics Online, "Dear Prime Minister ...": An Open Letter to Jacinda Ardern, Summer Joyan